Crumb Top Baking

 With the holidays quickly approaching, I'm in brunch planning mode.
 It's my favourite meal to prepare, so naturally, when it comes to entertaining, I usually opt for brunch.

 And while I create and share brunch dishes on Crumb Top Baking year round, the holidays are particularly special.
-So when Grimm’s Fine Foods asked me to create a recipe with their Kolbassa Sausage Bites, I knew it had to be a hearty brunch dish.
+So, when Grimm's Fine Foods asked me to create a recipe with their Kolbassa Sausage Bites, I knew it had to be a hearty brunch dish.

 Grimm's products are all made in Canada.
 They're gluten, lactose and soy free with no MSG added, and they don't use any fillers or by-products.
 We've been long-time fans of their lean turkey pepperoni, and now we're fans of their kolbassa sausage bites too.